-If you have agreed to participate in one of our events as a sponsor, exhibitor or attendee, personal data is used in connection with the running of the event, to handle payments, invoicing and/or for other purposes, as is necessary to deliver the service and/or for performing the contract entered into.
+If you have agreed to participate in one of our events (which include among other things physical or virtual conferences and online webinars) as a sponsor, exhibitor or attendee, personal data is used in connection with the running of the event, to handle payments, invoicing and/or for other purposes, as is necessary to deliver the service and/or for performing the contract entered into.

 If you are a presenter at one of our events, we will collect information about you including your name, employer and contact information, and photograph, and we may also collect information provided by the event attendees who evaluated your performance as a presenter.
 We may also make and store a recording of your voice and likeness in certain instances.
 The FTTH Council Europe relies on a legitimate interest basis for collecting, storing and process this information.

 At our events, your name badge may contain some of your personal data that you have provided to us, which may include your name, job title/function and company.
 When scanned, this information will be made available to us or the relevant exhibitor and processed in the manner as described above.
 By allowing the exhibitor to scan your badge you are consenting to have GuestOne provide the exhibitor with your contact information and therefore you may be contacted by the exhibitor post-event.
 If you do not wish the exhibitor to contact you, please communicate this directly with the exhibitor at the event or thereafter.

 In addition, we sometimes take photos and videos at our events, which may feature attendees, speakers, sponsors or exhibitors.
 Where photos and videos are taken that feature you as an attendee, speaker, sponsor or exhibitor, we may use those photos and videos for promotional purposes unless you have specifically requested in writing that we do not use your photo or video.